Cladonia rangiferina

-Cladonia rangiferina, also known as reindeer cup lichen, reindeer lichen (cf. Sw. renlav) or grey reindeer lichen, is a light-colored fruticose, cup lichen species in the family Cladoniaceae.
+Cladonia rangiferina, also known as reindeer cup lichen, reindeer lichen (cf. Sw. renlav) or grey reindeer lichen, is a light-coloured fruticose, cup lichen species in the family Cladoniaceae.
 It grows in both hot and cold climates in well-drained, open environments.
 Found primarily in areas of alpine tundra, it is extremely cold-hardy.

 Other common names include reindeer moss, deer moss, and caribou moss, but these names can be misleading since it is, though somewhat moss-like in appearance, not a moss.
 As the common names suggest, reindeer lichen is an important food for reindeer (caribou), and has economic importance as a result.
 Synonyms include Cladina rangiferina and Lichen rangiferinus.

+Taxonomy

+Cladonia rangiferina was first scientifically described by Carl Linnaeus in his 1753 Species Plantarum; as was the custom at the time, he classified it in the eponymous genus, as Lichen rangiferinus.
+Friedrich Heinrich Wiggers transferred it to the genus Cladonia in 1780.

 Description

 Thalli are fruticose, and extensively branched, with each branch usually dividing into three or four (sometimes two); the thicker branches are typically 1–1.5 mm in diameter.
-The color is grayish, whitish or brownish gray.
+The colour is greyish, whitish or brownish grey.
 C. rangiferina forms extensive mats up to 10 cm tall.
 The branching is at a smaller angle than that of Cladonia portentosa.
 It lacks a well-defined cortex (a protective layer covering the thallus, analogous to the epidermis in plants), but rather, a loose layer of hyphae cover the photobionts.
 The photobiont associated with the reindeer lichen is Trebouxia irregularis.

-It grows on humus, or on soil over rock.
-It is mainly found in the taiga and the tundra.
+When fertile, the terminal branches often divide into short umbrella-shaped clusters; the apothecia that develop there are typically carried just below the actively growing branch tips and can be concealed within the cushion.

 Reindeer lichen, like many lichens, is slow growing (3–11 mm per year) and may take decades to return once overgrazed, burned, trampled, or otherwise damaged.

 A similar-looking but distinct species, also known by the common name "reindeer lichen", is Cladonia portentosa.

 Chemistry

-A variety of bioactive compounds have been isolated and identified from C. rangiferina, including abietane, labdane, isopimarane, the abietane diterpenoids hanagokenols A and B, ontuanhydride, sugiol, 5,6-dehydrosugiol, montbretol, cis-communic acid, imbricatolic acid, 15-acetylimbricatoloic acid, junicedric acid, 7α-hydroxysandaracopimaric acid, β-resorylic acid, atronol, barbatic acid, homosekikaic acid, didymic acid and condidymic acid.
+The main secondary constituents of C. rangiferina are depside atranorin and depsidone fumarprotocetraric acid.
+A variety of other bioactive compounds have been isolated and identified from C. rangiferina, including abietane, labdane, isopimarane, the abietane diterpenoids hanagokenols A and B, obtuanhydride, sugiol, 5,6-dehydrosugiol, montbretol, cis-communic acid, imbricatolic acid, 15-acetylimbricatoloic acid, junicedric acid, 7α-hydroxysandaracopimaric acid, β-resorylic acid, atronol, barbatic acid, homosekikaic acid, didymic acid and condidymic acid.
 Some of these compounds have mild inhibitory activities against methicillin-resistant Staphylococcus aureus and vancomycin-resistant Enterococci.

-Exposure to UV-B radiation induces the accumulation of usnic acid and melanic compounds.
-Usnic acid is thought to play a role in protecting the photosymbiont by absorbing excess UV-B.